By

 Try to eliminate questions that allow unconscious bias into your decision-making.
 Remove the useless questions that resulted in your last bad hire.
 Get rid of the robotic script and start having real conversations, like real people trying to find out if they can work together.

 Finally, always be on time for your interviews.
-You set an incredibly poor example when you are late.
-As a hiring manager, how can you ever insist on punctuality if a candidate's first impression of you doesn't reflect that expectation?
+You set an incredibly poor example when you are late, and give off the impression that their time is not important to you.

 #7: Neglecting to check that interviewers know how to interview